nology-tech/react-code-along/notes/component-tree.md

 - NavMenu
 - SettingsMenu
 - SearchBox
-- Router, Switch, Link and Route from react-router-dom
+- Router, Routes, Link and Route from react-router-dom

 With these containers: